mark-watson/SwiftAI-book/manuscript/preface.md

 The first edition was released spring of 2022.
 The second edition was released December 2024.

-If you would like to support my work please consider purchasing my books on [Leanpub](https://leanpub.com/u/markwatson) and star my git repositories that you find useful on [GitHub](https://github.com/mark-watson?tab=repositories&q=&type=public).
+## Requests from the Author

+This book will always be available to read free online at [https://leanpub.com/SwiftAI/read](https://leanpub.com/SwiftAI/read).

+That said, I appreciate it when readers purchase my books because the income enables me to spend more time writing.

+### Hire the Author as a Consultant

+I am available for short consulting projects.
+Please see [https://markwatson.com](https://markwatson.com).

 You can also interact with me on social media on [Mastodon](https://mastodon.social/@mark_watson) and [Twitter](https://twitter.com/mark_l_watson).

 # Preface